bdelamatre/delamatre-zend/readme.md

 	<li>*.dist - a distribution copy of a configuration file.</li>
 </ul>

-To get started with any configuration, just copy the *.dist file into config/autoload/, remove the .dist extension and make your edits.
+### Default configuration files

+To bootstrap your project, all configurations have a default configuration that is included in this module under config/.
+By default, all ext.*.php config files are disabled and the rest of the configurations work out of box with the default project structure.

+### Distribution configuration files

+For each default configuration file there is a correspondering *.global.php.dist and/or *.local.php.dist file under config/autoload/dist/.
+The builder will copy all of these distribution files into your project under config/autoload/dist/*.
+These distribution files contain the values that you will likely want to modify for your project.
+To use them, just copy/paste the distribution file into config/autoload/, remove the .dist extension and modify as needed.

 <i>Note: The required .local.php configuration files (such as database.local.php) will have already been copied into /config/autoload/ for you by the Builder.</i>